Asking “How much does it cost to paint a House or Unit interior in Sydney?” Is a fair question. But it’s a hard one to answer.

 Older ceilings are usually ornate and decorative.
 Poking a paint brush into detailed moulded plaster cornice and ceiling roses takes a lot more time than applying paint to a flat surface.

-The third cost factor is building condition.
 Are the walls and ceilings smooth and firm?
 Are there cracks and loose plaster that needs gluing, patching, sanding and priming before paint is applied?
 Are there holes that need filling?

 Sydney homes can get pretty mouldy.
 Is there mould that needs to be removed?
 If so it’s also wise to add mould inhibitor to the paint.

-And the fourth cost factor is WHO you choose to do the painting work.
 All painters are not the same.
 And all painting companies are not the same either.
 For more info on what types of painting companies are out there, click here.

 Once you have decided which type of painting company is right for your needs, the very best way to choose is to ask for references.